“When You Feel There Aren’t Enough Hours in a Day!”

 God’s gift, wrapped in swaddling clothes at His birth (Luke 2:12), and linen at His burial (John 19:40), was personally wrapped and given for failing humanity.

 May we ponder, as Mary did that night, the real gift of Christmas a little more closely this year.
-I pray that you would feel the Father’s love as He presents this Gift to you for unwrapping.
+I pray that you will feel the Father’s love as He presents this Gift to you for unwrapping.
 I pray you would know the heart of the Father more fully as you receive His “indescribable gift” (2 Corinthians 9:15) for yourself.

 Christ was given, by the hand of God, for all who were, and for all who were to come: “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace” (Isaiah 9:6).
 “For God sent not his Son into the world to condemn the world; but that the world through him might be saved” (John 3:17).